AlexPierron/Online-Learning-Links-with-Optimization-and-Games/README.md

 ## Acknowledgments

-This project was completed as part of the course "Online learning, links with optimization and games" class, 2023-2024 given by J. Kwon.
-The project was given and supervised by [Joon Kwon]([https://github.com/alexpierron](https://joon-kwon.github.io/)).
+This project was completed as part of the course "Online learning, links with optimization and games" class, 2023-2024 given by [J. Kwon](https://joon-kwon.github.io/).